Route Grade Votings

 Total votes cast 28

-The easiest way up the impressive wall is a fine series of pitches but the first pitch is serious and requires care.
+The easiest way up the Dewerstone's most impressive wall is a fine series of pitches.
+The first pitch is serious and requires care.
+Start on the right of the face at the base of a small gully.

 Login to your ROCKFAX account to add your comments - Search for comments.